antoinecomp/Stocker/README.md

 # Requirements :

-Jupyter notebook.
+Jupyter notebook and some libraries you can saw in the import of `Stocker.py` and `finance.ipynb`

 # To run the file :

-Launch jupyter notebook and select `finance.ipynb`.
+Clone this repository, install the libraries that may be missing and select `finance.ipynb`.